What Are Some Birthday Questions?

 “The days are long but the years are short.”Gretchen Rubin

-Now that my oldest kids are eight and six, I can not believe how fast the time has gone.
+Now that my oldest kids are older, I can not believe how fast the time has gone.
 It seems like yesterday I was helping my firstborn put on his velcro shoes.
 But, I blinked, and we’re knee-deep in Minecraft.
 What’s next?!

-As a result, I created these birthday interview questions and a printable as an effective way to document the fast growth of our kids.
+As a result, I created these birthday interview questions and a birthday questionnaire as an effective way to document the fast growth of our kids.

 So that later on, we can relive this amazing and sometimes difficult time of watching our kids become amazing human beings.

-Plus, not only do children learn vocabulary best through interaction (source), but these questions are an easy way to connect deeply with your kids.
+Plus, not only do children learn vocabulary best through interaction (source), but these questions are an easy way to connect deeply.
 Do it yearly, and you have a wonderful tradition that creates special memories for years!

 In this post, you’ll find questions for young kids, older kids, funny questions, and a free printable.